 The Okta Mobile Safari Extension lets Okta Mobile end usersIn Okta literature, we generally refer to "end users" as the people who have their own Okta home page (My Applications), using chiclets to authenticate into all of their apps.
 End users do not have any administrative control.
 When we refer to "users" we are generally referring to the individual(s) who have administrative control.
 SSOAn acronym for single sign-on.
 In a SSO system, a user logs in once to the system and can access multiple systems without being prompted to sign in for each one.
 Okta is a cloud-based SSO platform that allows users to enter one name and password to access multiple applications.
 Users can access all of their web applications, both behind the firewall and in the cloud, with a single sign in.
 Okta provides a seamless experience across PCs, laptops, tablets, and smartphones. in to SWAAn acronym for Secure Web Authentication.
 SWA is a SSO system developed by Okta to provide single sign-on for apps that don't support proprietary federated sign-on methods or SAML.
 Users can enter their credentials for these apps on their homepage.
 These credentials are stored such that users can access their apps without entering their credentials each time.
 When users first sign-in to a SWA app from their homepage, they see a pop-up message asking if they were able to sign-in successfully. and SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
-The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP. apps directly from Safari without having to open Okta Mobile.
+The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP.
+Here's how SAML works through Okta: SP-initiated flow: the end user requests (principally through a browser) a service from the SP.
+The SP requests and obtains an identity assertion from the IdP (in this case, Okta).
+On the basis of this assertion, the SP can decide whether or not to authorize or authenticate the service for the end user.
+IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on a chiclet, sending a SAMLResponse to the configured SP.
+A session is established with the SP, and the end user is authenticated. apps directly from Safari without having to open Okta Mobile.

 Note: This functionality requires iOS Okta Mobile v.
 5.6 or above.